 - If they do, you will need to ask them if they are included in the tuition bills, or you need to pay them additionally, and then proceed on with completing the payments.

 - If they have a mandatory group health insurance plan with an optional waiver, check if it fits you.
 If it does not, ask them to send you a waiver form and complete steps 2, 3 &4.

 - If they do not have any insurance plan, complete steps 2, 3 & 4.

-- Check for companies offering medical insurance for international students in the US.
-You can also visit comparison marketplaces such as Insubuy to find the best health insurance plan that suits you.
+- Check for companies offering health insurance for international students in the US or brokers such as Insubuy

 - List the benefits you think are necessary for you (including the waiver form), and compare it with the plans the companies you have checked are offering.
 Do not forget to check if your dependents can be added to the plan if you plan to bring someone to the US with you.

 - Select the most suitable plan for you, and proceed on purchasing it.

 Why do we advise you to choose Insubuy?

 - Lowest price guarantee.
 Insurance premiums are regulated by law and no one is allowed to charge even a single penny more or less than the prices determined by respective insurance companies.

 - Over 20 years of experience.
 On Insubuy.com, you can get instant quotes for various plans, make side-by-side comparisons, and make an instant purchase.

 - You get additional service at no additional cost to you.
 Insubuy provides the same excellent service when you have questions about the coverage, want to buy the insurance, and when you need post-sale administrative services or have some claims issues.

 - Excellent customer service.
 Insubuy is a full-service company that firmly believes customers deserve the best.
 Their staff is comprised of knowledgeable, licensed, and experienced insurance professionals.